 I do not dramatize the little things and have coping strategies to stop the overreaction.
 I have a goal to work towards of letting myself go and really enjoying the moment, this has happened a couple of times already

 What would you like to be different?
 What do you think can be improved in my work?

 Katie was referred to me by the Social Services in her area.
 She was at risk of losing custody of her children.

-When asked why she came to therapy she said her doctor advised her to have CBT.
+When asked why she came to therapy she said her doctor advised her to have some CBT.

-Mother of 5 children, from 3 to 16 yo, Katie was very busy and very depressed.
-She started antidepressants 8 months earlier and brock up with her ex-partner 5 months before.
+Mother of 5 children, from 3 to 16 yo, Katie was remarkably busy and very depressed.
+She started antidepressants 8 months earlier and finished a relationship with her ex-partner 5 months before.
 She was feeling a bit better.
 But the Beck’s Depression Inventory scored in the area of moderate depression.
 She was struggling with feeling sad, seeing her past as a lot of failures, guilt, disappointment in herself, blame, loss of interest in people and activities and tiredness.

 Obviously, these are the main symptoms someone with depression would show.

 In the beginning, our sessions focused on understanding what developmental trauma does to our brains, and how to access our own resources to engage our pre-frontal cortex and calm down our emotional brain.

 Then we focused on some past traumatic events Katie experienced and used Memory Reconsolidation Techniques.
 One of the biggest problems she was currently facing was the fear of dogs.
 A dog attacked katie when she was 11 yo, and, since then, she was afraid of dogs.
 She would avoid going out to parks or other places where dogs could be playing.
 She also was afraid for her children, so she would keep them inside or would call them “all the time” to check on their safety.